cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu-(opengl)/optimizing-cemu-(opengl).md

 ---

-Cemu should now be running the fastest it can, with a huge increase in performance for some users.
+Cemu should now be running the fastest it can on OpenGL.
 There are even more ways to improve framerates in Breath of the Wild.
 Follow our optimization guide for more info.

 Continue to [Optimizing Breath of the Wild](optimizing-botw) (Optional) {: .notice--info}